a5hhaad/a5hhaad.io/README.md

 This portfolio is deployed using GitHub Pages.
 To deploy any updates:

 1. Make your changes to the codebase
-2. Build the project:
+2. Build and deploy:
-pm run build
+pm run deploy
-3. Deploy to GitHub Pages
-4. Visit your live site at https://a5hhaad.github.io/
+3. Visit your live site at https://a5hhaad.github.io/

 ## Contact